 Try not to take this too seriously, though.
 The point here is that whichever you choose to use can subtly change the emphasis between the reason (cause) and the conclusion (effect).

-In English, you can use either "because" or "so" to place emphasise in the same way:
+In English, you can use either "because" or "so" (or any other synonym like in the list above) to place emphasise in the same way:

 -